 Basically, the RSS feed is an updating system for search engines and provides your podcast with immediate SEO information targeted at the new episode of content you have posted.

-RSS feeds for your podcast is a great idea because the feeds can update any subscribers to your show that new content has been uploaded.
+RSS feeds for your podcast are a great idea because the feeds can update any subscribers to your show that new content has been uploaded.

 This is also a really great idea if you choose to operate your podcast solely from your own website.